Grow your business with Rathly

 Population growth still supports long-term demand

-The short-term market is controlled by affordability and interest rates.
-The long-term market is still shaped by population and job growth.
-FRED’s Census-based population series shows the Orlando-Kissimmee-Sanford metro reached 2,957,672 residents in 2025, up from 2,919,982 in 2024 and 2,863,651 in 2023.
+Orlando’s housing market is cooler, but the region is still growing.
+FRED’s Census-based population series shows the Orlando-Kissimmee-Sanford MSA reached 2,957,672 residents in 2025, up from 2,919,982 in 2024.
+That means the metro added 37,690 residents in one year.

 What this means for Orlando buyers